scribe-org/Scribe-Desktop/README.md

 # Planned port of [Scribe-iOS](https://github.com/scribe-org/Scribe-iOS): see [Issues](https://github.com/scribe-org/Scribe-Desktop/issues)

-### Language learning interface for Windows, Mac and Linux
+### Second language interface for Windows, Mac and Linux

 **Scribe-Desktop** is a language learning interface for Windows, Mac and Linux operating systems.
 The Scribe GUI provides needed information as the user types and serves as a field for input commands.
 Features include translation **`(beta)`**, verb conjugation and word annotation that give users the tools needed to communicate with confidence.